Sstaroo/BrawlStarsWebPage/README.md

 *   Setting the error mode with PDO
 *   Error handling with try-catch

+### Preview and Visalization
+You can check it out at https://youtu.be/J-L_O_B0i9Y?si=9eJY-6HnZbEskWy0

 ### Conclusions

 This project provides a robust database and web application to analyze Brawl Stars data.
 Analysis of this data can help players understand game trends, improve their performance, and learn from the best.